Equality and diversity – what’s the difference?

-"Regardless of age, race, gender, class, sexual orientation, religion or belief, disability or the passport they hold, every worker should enjoy an equal chance to up-skill or learn something new at work."
-(Frances O’Grady, Breaking Down the Barriers)
+"Regardless of age, race, gender, class, sexual orientation, religion or belief, disability or the passport they hold, every worker should enjoy an equal chance to up-skill or learn something new at work." - Frances O’Grady, Breaking through the barriers

 We are still working hard to get equality of opportunity.
 For example, women still earn less than men, and people from black and minority ethnic groups still do less well in terms of education and the jobs they do than people from other groups.
 Part-time, temporary and shift workers may not have access to training or opportunities to progress at work.

 Examples of inequalities in learning include:

 - Black workers have fewer training opportunities than white workers and black women get an even worse deal.